SteveCastle/sunkware-blog/src/pages/blog/2018-12-16-shopping-with-hooks.md

 2. `<CollectionProvider />` is another provider for connecting state between a list of products, and any number of search widgets.
 It should let the user have more than one collections with different filter state, and results.
-3. Functionality is exported from `shop.js` in the form of custom reducers like `useCart`.
+3. Functionality is exported from `shop.js` in the form of custom hooks like `useCart`.
 Each of these reducers can compose functionality both from the core React reducers and the other `shop.js` custom reducers.
+But the goal is for the user to need only one specific hook import to perform a set of commonly related shop actions in their components.

 ## Next Steps